 Different mobile devices support different codecs and containers for video.
 Below is a summary.

 Flash Player 10.1 is supported on devices that run Android OS 2.2 and up, and therefore videos in the FLV container will play back on those Android devices.
-However, for the greatest flexibility and quality, you are better off using the H.264 codec and MP4 container.
+However, for the greatest flexibility and quality, you are better off using the H.264 codec and an MP4 container.

 Note: Adobe has announced that mobile Flash will no longer be supported on Android beyond version 4.0 Ice Cream Sandwich.

 Apple iOS devices (iPhone, iPad, iPod Touch) do not support Flash or the FLV container.
 To deliver your video to an Apple iOS device, you need to make sure your video:

 For iOS devices, the player uses an Apple HTTP Live Streaming rendition if available, otherwise, it plays an MP4 rendition.